 This post may contain affiliate links, which help keep this content free.
 (Full disclosure)

 Ready to ditch the canned “cream of…” soups and see how much better a homemade version is?
 Then you have to try this easy cream of asparagus soup recipe.
 It’s smooth, it’s flavorful, and it needs just a handful of ingredients you probably have around.
-It’s the same method I use for other creamy soups, like roasted cauliflower soup and cream of mushroom soup.
+It’s the same method I use for other creamy soups, like roasted cauliflower soup, creamy celery root soup, and cream of mushroom soup.
 Not to mention, this healthy and creamy asparagus soup just screams spring!
 And I’m so ready for it.

 Now is the time for all things asparagus.
 If you’re new to this spring veggie or are just a fan of simplicity, start with sauteed asparagus or roasted asparagus.
 And when you want to mix it up, make cheesy asparagus casserole, bacon wrapped asparagus, and of course, this creamy asparagus soup recipe.

 Grab your bunches of asparagus and get ready to make the easiest, best asparagus soup ever!

 This simple cream of asparagus soup recipe is made with just five basic ingredients: